 In 1991, as part of a clarification in the usage of these time scales in the context of general relativity, the IAU adopted a change in the name of TDT to Terrestrial Time (TT).
 TT is a proper time, meaning that it refers to intervals of time corresponding to events as measured by an observer in the same frame (world-line) as occupied by the event.
-This is the time scale most appropriate for near-Earth applications (e.g., satellite orbits), where the Earth-centered frame is considered locally inertial.
-TT is identical to TDT and has the same origin defined by equation (5.40).
-Its scale is defined by the SI second.
-It differs from atomic time only because of potential errors in atomic time standards (currently no distinction is observed between the two scales, but the epochs are offset as noted above).
-For relationships between TT and TDB and other scales based on coordinate time in general relativity, the reader is directed to Seidelmann (1992)6, McCarthy (1996)7, Petit and Luzum (2010, Chapter 10)8, and the Astronomical Almanac (Section B6)9
+By definition TT refers to proper time at the geoid (approximately mean sea level); it has the same origin defined by equation (5.36); and, its scale is defined by the SI second.
+However, in 2000 the IAU further recommended, due to uncertainties in the realization of the geoid, that TT be redefined as differing from TCG by a constant, specified rate.
+Its relation to a proper time then more precisely depends on the location and velocity of the observer's clock in the ambient gravitational field.
+For mathematical connections to the coordinate times, TCB and TCG, and to TDB reader is directed to Seidelmann (1992), McCarthy (1996, Petit and Luzum (2010, Chapter 10), and the Astronomical Almanac (Section B6).
+In calculations of Earth orientation (Chapter 4), the difference between TT and TDB is usually neglected.